Rise-KuN/aegisub-ar-tools/All in one/README.md

 - Remove Period - Remove `.` at the end of the selected line.
 - Text Editor - Edit the selected lines, also support `RLT` if you hit (right ctrl + right shift).
 - Swap clip - Swap clip from `LTR` to `RLT` or the opposite, (you can do it manual anyways).
+- Reshape AR Text - Reshape the text to make it support gardient and kareoke stuff.

+> [!NOTE]
+> Some tools `CR`, `JPTL`, `Reshape AR Text`, Require Python 3.9 or above.

 ## Requirements